EffectOrientedProgramming/book/Chapters/02_Introduction.md

 If the server we’re trying to connect to is flaky and we’d like to add a retry, we don’t have direct access to the call to the server, which is hidden behind a wall of code.

 Now let’s treat the call to the server as an Effect.
-We manage it by putting a “box” around the server Effect like we did with `ControlledRandom`.
+We manage it by putting a box around the server Effect like we did with `ControlledRandom`.
 Because the execution of that Effect is now deferred, we have the option of attaching the retry (or another strategy such as a timeout) directly to that Effect, when it is executed.
 Deferred execution allows us to add a “cut point” where we can insert functionality on any Effect.
 Effects are the unpredictable points in a program, and thus comprise most of the places where we are likely to want to insert such functionality.

 This still sounds complicated.
 It’s hard to imagine how to write this kind of code.
-Fortunately, we have *Effect Systems* to provide the structure for you.
+Fortunately, *Effect Systems* provide the structure for you.
 An Effect System enables us to add almost any functionality to a program.

-Now it sounds too simple—just add an Effect System!
+Now it sounds *too* simple—just add an Effect System!
 This still requires a significant shift in the way you think about programming.
 Also, an Effect System includes libraries, some of which you use instead of the libraries you know.
 It will take time and effort to rewire your brain into this new mode of thinking.